4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | objeto webServer    | [`HTTPCompressionThreshold`](API/WebServerClass.md#httpcompressionthreshold) |             |
 | `WEB SET OPTION`    | `Web HTTP compression threshold`                                             |             |

 In the framework of optimized HTTP exchanges, size threshold for requests below which exchanges should not be compressed.
-This setting is useful in order to avoid losing machine time by compressing small exchanges.
+Este parámetro es útil para evitar la pérdida de tiempo de la máquina al comprimir los intercambios pequeños.

 Pass the size expressed in bytes as value.
 By default, the compression threshold is set to 1024 bytes.